dkxce/HG-UV98/README.md

-This repository is for the HG-UV98 APRS radio.
-It will primarily be used to store files and to raise issues or feature requests.
+This repository is for the HG-UV98 APRS radio

 ### Documentation
 [ornotermes (SA5KPR)](https://github.com/ornotermes) has provided some great resources below: